COVID-19 vaccination in Sweden

-Vaccination against COVID-19 in Sweden started on 27 December 2020 after the approval of the Pfizer–BioNTech vaccine by the European Commission.
+Vaccination against COVID-19 in Sweden started on the of 27 December 2020 after the approval of the Pfizer–BioNTech vaccine by the European Commission.
 In Sweden, the Public Health Agency has been commissioned by the government to create a vaccination plan.
 Sveriges riksbank, the central bank of Sweden, predicts that efficient vaccination against COVID-19 has macroeconomic benefits.
 As of 20 April 2022, 87.1% of people (12 years and older) in Sweden have received at least one dose, with a total of 21,491,717 doses administered.:

 At least one vaccine has been approved for all age groups 12 and older.
 Children younger than 12 in high risk groups can also be vaccinated.

 Plan

-Sweden is a part of the European Union cooperation for the purchase of COVID-19 vaccines.
+Sweden is part of the European Union cooperation for the purchase of COVID-19 vaccines.
 According to this agreement, Sweden will have access to 6 million vaccine doses.

 According to the Prime Minister Stefan Löfven, Sweden expected to get sufficient number of COVID-19 vaccines to immunise around one-fifth of the population by April 2021.
 The initial goal was for all adults in Sweden to have been offered at least one vaccine dose before 1 July 2021; this goal was later moved to 15 August 2021, and then moved again to 5 September 2021.
 The goal was postposed yet again to 19 September due to a lower amount of expected vaccine deliveries.
 In August 2021, the Public Health Agency of Sweden made the assessment that a majority of the population would be offered a third vaccine dose by 2022, due to the emergence of new variants of SARS-CoV-2.

 Order of priority

-Tents for vaccination at a stadium in Stockholm.
+Tents for vaccination at a stadium in Stockholm in June 2021.

 The principle followed in deciding the order of priority is that those with the greatest need for protection receive the vaccine first.
 Elderly individuals living in care homes, healthcare workers working with risk groups and adults living with someone in the risk group will be offered vaccination during the first phase.
 Other individuals aged 70 or older, adults who live with functional impairments as well as medical care professionals will be vaccinated in the second phase.
 In the third phase, other adults in the risk group will be vaccinated.
 Everyone else will be offered a vaccine in the fourth phase of vaccine distribution.
 As of February 2021, the Public Health Agency had not recommended COVID-19 vaccination to children under 18 unless the child belonged to a high-risk group.
 The recommendation was changed by the Public Health Agency in June 2021 to offer everyone 16 years and older COVID-19 vaccination, and in October 2021, approved the Pfizer, but not Moderna, vaccine for those 12 and older.
 In January 2022, Sweden decided against recommending COVID vaccines for ages 5–11, arguing that the benefits did not outweigh the risks.
 Children in high risk groups can, however, be vaccinated.